 - The usage of the Lithuanian Spatial Infrastructure continuously increases at similar high pace since 2015 (5 to 20 % yearly, depending on indicator).
-At the end of 2020 total number of provided services reached 3,7 million and the number of registered users exceeded 23 thousands. - Businesses have a stable interest in the public services of the LSI portal.
-About 30 % of users are from the business sector.
-Research and academic organisations comprise about 15% of all users. - The LSI platform allows the most important Lithuanian public administration bodies to work more efficiently.
+At the end of 2021 total number of provided services reached 3,92 million and the number of registered users exceeded 25 thousands. - Businesses have a stable interest in the public services of the LSI portal.
+About 40 % of users are from the business sector.
+Research and academic organisations comprise about 10% of all users. - The LSI platform allows the most important Lithuanian public administration bodies to work more efficiently.
 Legislation obligates the authorities to provide data, reports, other information and different services to other authorities, residents and businesses.
 Therefore, it may be said that the needs of public administration bodies are based essentially on statutory obligations.
 They use the LSI portal to download data for the authority's purposes and to provide data to others.
-In the period of 2016-2020 13 interactive electronic services have been launched and developed.
+In the period of 2016-2021 13 interactive electronic services have been launched.
 They use spatial data services thus contributing to the increase in usage of the infrastructure for spatial information. - Lithuanian public administration bodies still lack competence and human resources to make best use of the infrastructure.
 Systematic education and support is needed, covering both the understanding of the LSI and training in the use of specific existing or future spatial data management tools. - The LSI data services are particularly important for municipal and state authorities that have limited resources for the work with spatial data and only tackle specific public administration tasks (e.g., check out the specific location and see to the granting of an authorisation to cut down a tree or measure the distance to a body of water).
 Spatial data provided via the LSI portal can be used for solving various analytical problems, automation of management processes and development of solution support systems in the public and business sectors. - Providers of spatial information services are most interested in using the already created LSI solutions to create other solutions or develop systems.
-Furthermore, business interests often cross the borders of a single state, therefore services provided by the INSPIRE portal are very relevant. - In the reference period, the highly demanded data on address points and cadastral parcels became open for unlimited viewing, but their use is limited by a high price set for the download service by the data provider.
-The address dataset (so far only annually updated offline copy) was opened in the end of 2020 and was immediately used for update of related datasets of the infrastructure.
-National reference base cadastre and some other important national datasets are already available free of the charge, also for commercial purposes.
-Availability of open data makes LSI services more attractive not only in Lithuania, but worldwide. - In 2019, actions have urgently been taken in response to the letter from the Commission regarding the problems of identification and provision of priority datasets (PDS) in Lithuania.
-In the end of 2020, all PDS were documented and 88 PDS were made available for download in the INSPIRE geoportal.
-Remaining 14 priority datasets have been identified, that would be made compliant with the INSPIRE data specifications and provided in 2021. - The policy of data provision has been modified with a goal to reduce the total number of spatial datasets and increase the value of each dataset.
+Furthermore, business interests often cross the borders of a single state, therefore services provided by the INSPIRE portal are very relevant. - The address dataset (so far only annually updated offline copy) was opened in the end of 2020 and was immediately used for update of related datasets of the infrastructure.
+Unfortunately, the open dataset is updated only once a year.
+National reference base cadastre and some other important national datasets have become available free of the charge, also for commercial purposes.
+Availability of open data makes LSI services more attractive not only in Lithuania, but worldwide. - 14 priority datasets have been identified, made compliant with the INSPIRE data specifications and provided in 2021. - The policy of data provision has been modified with a goal to reduce the total number of spatial datasets and increase the value of each dataset.
 Wee seek the national extent and maximum content coverage of the corresponding INSPIRE data specification (except some priority datasets that could not be indentified as belonging to a particular data theme).
 Thus total number of the services provided to the INSPIRE geoportal will be reduced preserving the same information contents.

-Indicator (end of the year) 2015 2018 2019 2020 Registered users 9116 17976 20 000 23 286 Total No. of services provided 1,312 Mio 3,208 Mio 4,45 Mio 3,7
+Indicator (end of the year) 2015 2018 2019 2020 2021 Registered users 9116 17976 20 000 23 286 25343 Total No. of services provided, Mio 1,31 3,21 4,45 3,7 3,92